Nelson Lee (detective): The 1890s: The solo years

 Lee was an immediate success and made his second appearance in Nelson Lee, Detective six issues later.
 He made his third appearance in The Adventures of Nelson Lee, in Union Jack Library #35, in December 1894 then made a final appearance in The Halfpenny Marvel in The Jewel Thief in issue #74.
 From May 1895 he began appearing in Pluck featuring in 18 tales over the next three years.
 That summer he also appeared in The Mystery of the Malton Moors published in the Comic Home Journal.
-In the 1895 Christmas issue of Pluck he starred alongside detectives Sexton Blake and Gideon Barr.
+In the 1895 Christmas issue of Pluck he starred alongside Harry Blyth's detectives Sexton Blake and Gideon Barr.
 The tale, Christmas Clues, established Lee and Blake as friends.
 The two would team up repeatedly over the next 40 years.
-During this period Lee worked alone for the most part, accepting cases from his office on Gray’s Inn Road.
+During this period Lee worked alone for the most part, accepting cases from his office on Gray's Inn Road.
 Tales from this era include: